 Instructions

 - Prepare the bulgur.
 Place the bulgur in a large mixing bowl.
 Add the salt, spices and pastes.
 Give everything a good stir with a wooden spoon until properly combined.
 Pour 295ml (1 ¼ cup) of just-boiled water over the bulgur and stir again.
 Cover the mixing bowl with plastic wrap, a tea towel or a plate and let the bulgur sit for 15 min.
-By this time the bulgur should have absorbed the water.
+By this time, the bulgur will have cooked and absorbed the water.

 - Combine everything.
-Uncover the bulgur and fluff through it with a fork to separate the grains.
+Uncover the bulgur and fluff it with a fork to separate the grains.
 Pour the lemon juice, olive oil, pickle juice and pomegranate molasses over.
 Stir with a long wooden spoon.
 Add all the chopped ingredients and mix well.
-Taste to check the seasoning and adjust accordingly (you could add more salt, lemon juice, pickles juice or pomegranate molasses).
-Serve straight away or cover the bowl with plastic wrap and refrigerate for a couple of hours.
-I usually eat kisir as is but it’s very common to serve it spooned on top of romaine lettuce leaves.
+Taste to check the seasoning and adjust accordingly (you could add more salt, lemon juice, pickle juice, or pomegranate molasses).
+Serve straight away or cover the bowl with plastic wrap and refrigerate for a couple of hours (or until cold enough to your liking).
+I usually eat kisir as is, but it’s very common to serve it spooned on top of romaine lettuce leaves.

 Notes